roo353/GameDev-Spring-2025/README.md

   For this lab, I made a realistic model of a mealworm beetle.
 There was no sculpting and it was all done with hard modeling.
 I constantly worked between a smooth and unsmoothed version to make sure the topology looked nice but it also looked good smoothed.

 LAB02
-  For this lab, I used my rig of Tom from Tom and Jerry that has a fully fleshed out RK system with limb stretch and limb twist as well as fully functional feet.
+  For this lab, I used my rig of Tom from Tom and Jerry which has a fully fleshed out RK system with limb stretch and limb twist as well as fully functional feet.

+LAB03
+  FOr this lab, I used my robot model from my sophomore year and rendered it in maya with red and blue lights to make a cool shading effect.